-Take about 1 1/2 sticks of butter, or about 3/4 of a cup and slice it into pretty thin slices.
+Take about 1 1/2 sticks of butter, or about 3/4 of a cup if it is sliced it into super thin slices.
 Place the slices as close together as you can on top of the cake mix.

 Once the filling is set, it is just a matter of how brown you want your topping.
 I have found that the longer you allow it to bake, the crunchier the topping gets.

-55 to 65 minutes is usually enough time for the filling to set and the crunchy topping to be perfect.
+55 to 65 minutes at 350°F is usually enough time for the filling to set and the crunchy topping to be perfect.